 In the 19th century, thousands of Philadelphians believed that they could communicate with the dead.
 All it took was a darkened room, a circle of believers, and a sensitive medium.
 Other Philadelphians mocked the table-rappers and tried to expose their tricks.
 Both believers and skeptics are well represented in historic Laurel Hill Cemetery.

-This twilight tour and reception will take place on Tuesday, October 9 at 6:00pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
+This afternoon tour and reception will take place on Sunday, September 15 at 1:00 pm, departing from Laurel Hill Cemetery’s Gatehouse entrance at 3822 Ridge Avenue, Philadelphia, PA 19132.
 Free parking is located in the lot across the street from the Gatehouse.

 Tour Guide: Michael Brooks